adamnoor/stack_builder/README.md

 ## Database

-When the user selects the button to create the database, a table named rosters must be created using the players.csv file following the following validation rules:
+When the user selects the button to create the database, a table named rosters is be created using the players.csv file following the following validation rules:

-- The schema for the rosters table must be:
+- The schema for the rosters table is:
   - qb: String
   - rb1: String
   - rb2: String